rubisco-sfa/MLEcohydrology/docs/cheat_sheet.md

 ## Version Control with Git

-* Every git respository stands on its own and has complete information about how to reconstruct files byt storing file differences.
+* Every git respository stands on its own and has complete information about how to reconstruct files by storing file differences.
 * When you `clone` a repository, you have made a total copy of the entire history and put it on your machine to do with what you will.
 * You can make commits to your clone, and the original doesn't know anything about them.
+* You first need to `git add` the files you want to commit and then `git commit -m"SOME KEWL STUFF"` to commit them.
-* Sometimes, the original (say on github) will update and you would like to get those updates.
+* Sometimes, the original will update and you would like to get those updates.
 For this you can say `git fetch`.
-If you want to update your branch, `git update`.
-The more commonly used `git pull = git fetch + git update`.
+If you would like to integrate those changes immediately, rather issue `git pull`.
 * `git status` checks the status of your local cloned repostory.
 It will tell if you have changed files that it is tracking.
+* Before you will be able to push any of your local commits, you will need to first fetch/pull the changes from the original.
+*